MaximeThoonsen/sandbox-nginx/README.md

 Have a look at my [blog's post](http://www.theodo.fr/blog/2014/08/1894/) to learn the basics of nginx.

-All the certficates password you need to start nginx are 'test'.

 ## Requirements
 + Vagrant (tested on 1.5.3)
 + Ansible (tested on 1.8)